salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # flags.description.description

 A description of what the template does and its intended use case.
-This is displayed in the Analytics Studio UI and helps users understand when to use this template.
+This is displayed in Tableau Next and helps users understand when to use this template.
 Include information about the template's purpose, features, and any prerequisites.

 # fetchingApp